gijit/gi/README.md

 Author: Jason E. Aten, Ph.D.

 License: 3-clause BSD.
-See LICENSE.

 Credits: some code here is dervied from the Go gc compiler and from Richard Musiol's excellent Gopherjs project.
+All three projects share the same 3-clause BSD license found in the LICENSE file.